top of page

 Your Critical Care Fund gift helps felines like 5-month-old Seamus, who was left outside of AniMeals in the safe haven box with a broken right rear femur.
 He was given pain medications until a veterinarian placed pins in Seamus' leg.
 He made a complete recovery and is now jumping and playing as he should at his age.

 Colby was also left outside of the shelter in the safe haven box with another cat and kitten.
 While in the ICU, he kept spiking an unexplainable fever that would come and go necessitating a trip to the pet emergency room.
 His symptoms, along with a positive feline coronavirus test, pointed to a diagnosis of Feline Infectious Peritonitis (FIP).
 The Critical Care Fund helped AniMeals cover the cost of Mutian, a drug yet to be approved by the Federal Drug Administration.
 It has proven effective in the treatment of once life-threatening FIP.
-Colby completed his 84-day cycle of Mutian followed by 84 days of observation and is now looking for his new companions to take him home.
+Colby completed his 84-day cycle of Mutian followed by 84 days of observation and is now adopted and in a loving home.

 Each year, 15 cats benefit from the Critical Care Fund.
 Thanks for considering a donation today!